Becoming a Nurse Practitioner

 - Documenting patient’s assessment.

 - Creating and implementing treatment plans.

-Becoming a Nurse Practitioner:
+The Journey of Becoming a Nurse Practioner

 One must first complete nursing school with a Bachelor of Science in Nursing and then take the NLEX exam to become a licensed registered nurse.
 Typically but not always after obtaining a BSN, before going on to advanced practice, they will work as a registered nurse and get familiar with different specialties.
 Nursing has many, many different career opportunities, including the hospital, homecare, nursing homes, clinical, primary care, labor and delivery, emergency room, surgical nurse, nurse educator, nurse manager, behavioral health nurse, and the list can go on.

 I highly recommend getting your feet wet after nursing school and working in a hospital setting for a little bit!
 I believe most of my nurse friends would agree with me but grasping the basics provided me the opportunity to really understand and comprehend critical thinking.

 After obtaining a bachelor’s degree, the next step is a Master of Science in Nursing (MSN) program.
 There are many different programs one can go through online or in person but depending on becoming a nurse practitioner, each program is different from one another and typically takes another 2-3 years of schooling.

 After obtaining a degree, one in a specific specialist, one would take a certification exam to obtain their license.

 Different Types of Nurse Practitioners and Their Roles